TyOverby/bonsai_example/readme.md

     └── src               # A library containing all the server logic
 ```

-The example itself is a dumb chat client,
+The example itself is a simple chat client, not super interesting, or even very
+ideomatic to be perfectly honest.